Thomas Bridges (missionary): Return to South America

 Two days after they were married, the Bridges sailed for Rio de Janeiro, en route for the Falkland Islands, where settlements had been established by the British.
-In addition, the Allen Gardiner delivered materials at Ushuaia on Tierra del Fuego for Stirling House, a new mission house to be erected near the first small house "at the top of the hill."
-On October 10, 1870, Bridges and other men from the Falklands sailed to Ushuaia to dig the foundations and erect Stirling House, a prefabricated iron structure sent in pieces from England.
+In addition, the Allen Gardiner delivered materials at Ushuaia for a new prefabricated mission house to be erected near the first small house "at the top of the hill."
+On 10 October 1870, Bridges returned there with other men from the Falklands to dig the foundations and build Stirling House out of the iron structural elements delivered the previous year.
 Mary Ann was pregnant and stayed in the Falkland Islands until after their daughter was born.

 After the birth of their daughter Mary, Bridges returned to Ushuaia.
 He and Jacob Resyck took up residence in Stirling House.
-Another missionary, Mr. Lewis, traveled to Keppel Island to pick up his family, returning May 14, with his wife, son, and new baby.
-The baby was baptised Frank Ooshooia Lewis in Stirling House on May 28.
-On August 17, Bridges sailed with his wife and daughter to Ushuaia, arriving on September 27, 1871.
+Another missionary, Mr. Lewis, traveled to Keppel Island to pick up his family, returning on 14 May with his wife, son, and new baby.
+The baby was baptised Frank Ooshooia Lewis in Stirling House on 28 May.
+On 17 August, Bridges sailed with his wife and daughter to Ushuaia, arriving on 27 September 1871.
 Together with the Lewises, they established the Mission.